This time, Capitals build a big lead and keep a grip on it, beating Flyers, 5-3

 Provorov's score came at 1:43 of the third.
 Laughton tallied a shot off the rush as he barreled down the left wing.
 The puck went off the post and in at 10:45 of the final frame.

 Ovechkin opened the scoring for the Capitals, ripping a one-timer off the post from the right circle at 8:37 of the first.
 It was Ovechkin's ninth goal of the season and his third in his past six games.
-He now trails Phil Esposito by two goals for the sixth spot on the NHL's all-time list.
+He now trails Phil Esposito by two goals for sixth on the NHL's all-time list.

 Travis Konecny tied the game at 1 with his power-play strike past Ilya Samsonov at 11:14 of the first period.

 Samsonov, who was making his third start since recovering from covid-19, made 30 saves and had an assist on Dowd's empty-netter.
-The young Russian made 36 stops Sunday in a 3-1 win over the Flyers in the same building and now is 3-0-0 since his bout with the virus.
-Samsonov said this last stretch has been the best he's felt mentally and physically in a long time.
+The young Russian made 36 stops Sunday in a 3-1 win over the Flyers in the same building and is 3-0-0 since his bout with the virus.
+Samsonov said this last stretch has been the best he has felt mentally and physically in a long time.

 "It's really hard recovery after covid," he said.
 "I have a problem with the breathing, so hard.
 You got some 40 minutes practice, you feel so tired and hard breathing.
 But right now, I feel more and more better every day."